crsanghani/CV/README.md

 ## Chetan Sanghani

 I am a determined individual who is quick to learn and dedicated about doing so.
+An example of this is that in one week, myself and a team of 3 other students learned a brand new web framework and delivered a project within one week.

 My strong foundation in programming and Git leaves me in a position to learn a new language at the tip of a hat, in 3 months I learned Ruby and JS to a functioning level, I did this with a solid and disciplined regime of 8 hours immersion at work and 2 hours of study after work every day.

-## Skills
+### Quotes

+This is a set of quotes other developers have made about me:

+- Determined.
+- Really helpful, generous, available, dedicated!
+Clearly has a passion for coding!
+- Fantastic person.
+Always willing to help.
+Comes up with new ideas non-stop.
+Good clean code.
+- Not afraid of ghosts.

 ### Overview